Meteor-Community-Packages/Meteor-CollectionFS/ADVANCED.md

 There are two transfer queues, one for uploads and one for downloads, because that made some of the progress reactivity stuff easier.
-They are just two separate instances of a TransferQueue, so it's a bit strange in that TransferQueue includes code for both uploads and downloads, but each instance only uses one or the other.
-There might be some less confusing way to do that.

 The TransferQueue looks at the file size on the client and automatically decides whether to do chunked upload/download vs. a single DDP call.